enebular/docs/en/EnebularEditor/introduction.md

 1. Program have been installed like bellow:
     ![windowsProgram](./../../img/Other/DesktopEditor-windowsProgram.png)

-1. The desktop editor will run automatically.
+1. The enebular editor will run automatically.

 ### For Mac